semjerome/Jerome/README.md

 We removed the website name that we used for the php files for your own reproducibility.
 We used google maps api so make sure to visit their website to generate your OWN google_maps_key.
 Here is the link to the google's website for generating the google map key: https://developers.google.com/maps/documentation/javascript/get-api-key.

+##### MainActivity.java
-MainActivity - The opening display and login of the mobile application.
+The opening display and login of the mobile application.
 Checks if the login information that the user inputs is a valid login.
 If it's a valid login, it then passes the information through intent to the next activity which is ReportList.java.

-##### MainActivity.java

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 "